 was very convenient.

-¹ The subject ("agent") may be expressed by using a possessive pronoun before the gerund. (he → his, she → her, us → our, etc.)
+¹ The subject ("agent") may be expressed as a possessive pronoun before the gerund. (he → his, she → her, us → our, etc.)

 ² When specifying a name, a gerund clause is less commonly used, but it is not incorrect.
 (Jason's use of a computer… Mary's studies online… )